influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/api_client_libraries.md

     parent: Tools
 ---

-## Overview

-InfluxDB client libraries are language-specific packages that integrate with the InfluxDB API and support both InfluxDB 1.8+ and InfluxDB 2.0.
+InfluxDB client libraries are language-specific packages that integrate with the InfluxDB API and support both **InfluxDB 1.8+** and **InfluxDB 2.0**.
 The client libraries on this page are available for writing data to InfluxDB using the [`/api/v2/write` endpoint](/influxdb/v1.8/tools/api#api-v2-write-http-endpoint).

 For information about client libraries compatible with InfluxDB 1.7 and earlier, see [InfluxDB 1.7 API client libraries](/influxdb/v1.7/tools/api-client-libraries).